madrisan/dynamic-systems-and-chaos/README.md

-      -n | --steps: number of iterations (default: 100) -c | --cubic: plot the bifurcation diagram of the cubic map -l | --logistic: plot the diagram of the logistic map (default) -s | --sine: plot the diagram of the sine map
+      -n | --steps: number of iterations (default: 100) -c | --cubic: plot the bifurcation diagram of the cubic map -l | --logistic: plot the diagram of the logistic map (default) -t | --sine: plot the diagram of the sine map

     Example:
       ./bifurcations.py -r 1:4